robertmuth/Cwerg/Docs/getting_started.md

 # you may need to install the unwind library (used by the ASSERT macro
 sudo apt install libunwind-dev

-# order to use the 32bit memory model ("-m32") on x86-64 you need to install
+# in order to use the 32bit memory model ("-m32") on x86-64 you need to install

 sudo apt install gcc-multilib